SamPeterberg/DragAndDrop_internee.pk/README.md

 # Drag & Drop File Uploader

-A clean, responsive, and interactive drag-and-drop file uploader built as part of my internship task at [Internee.pk](https://internee.pk).
+A clean, responsive, and interactive drag-and-drop file uploader built.
 This simple project allows users to upload files by dragging them into a designated drop zone or selecting them manually — with a focus on user experience and ease of use.

 ## 🚀 Features